HussinSaheb/Eng14Final/README.md

 Using Terraform and AWS create a load balanced and autoscaled 2 tier architecture for the node example application.
 The Architecture should be a "Highly Available" application.
 Meaning that it has redundancies across all three availabililty zones.
 The application should connect to a single database instance.

-#### Deployment
-For the deployment of the app minstances to multiple availability zones, all the configurations are done through terraform.

 ## <a name="elk-stack">ELK STACK</a>
 Immutable architectures are notoriously difficult to debug because we no longer have access to the instances and thus do not have access to the logs for those machines.